fgx/fgx-terrain/readme.md

 </iframe>
 _3D Earth and flat map of California_

  Use your point device to pan, rotate and zoom.
 Once the projetion issues are sorted out, these models will be overlayed with 2D maps.
+Elevations are highly exaggerated.

 ## Concept
 ### Mission